robustUTEP/arch1-tokenizer/README.md

 A related demo program is in directory "sortArgDemo".
 All encouraged to thorougly understand it before attempting this project.

 All work should be your own work.
-Please see the [Course Website](https://sites.google.com/site/arch1utep/home#TOC-Academic-Honesty) for full details on the course's policy on academic honesty.
+Please see the course website and syllabus for full details on the course's policy on academic honesty.

 Prototype source code for this project is in a  directory named `src`.
 You should add and modify source code within that directory, and those